dwhr-pi/Zenbot-Deutsch/README-en.md

 This German version of Zenbot corresponds to the original English version v4.1.0 of [DeviaVir] (https://github.com/DeviaVir/zenbot).

+## System requirements:
+3GB minimum memory.
+On Raspberry Pi ARM 1 core with 1.5 GHz with 100% utilization.
+or Raspberry Pi ARM 4 cores with 1.5 GHz each result in a utilization of 25%.

 ## Current Status

 Zenbot 4 is functional, but is having trouble reliably making profit.
 At this point, **I would recommend against trading with large amounts** until some of these issues can be worked out: